FlashOWare/FlashOWare.Tool/docs/commands/flashoware-interceptor-list.md

 - `--proj|--project <project>`
 The path to the project file to operate on (defaults to the current directory if there is only one project).

+- `--group|--group-by-interceptors`
+Group the result by interceptors instead of the intercepted locations.

 - `-?|-h|--help`
 Show help and usage information.